goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 The best first useful target is not a complete Hazel-style solver.
 It is the model in `markdown/diagnostics/diagnostic-object-model.md`, populated first at type mismatch sites.

-The first diagnostics can have small support graphs:
+The first diagnostics can have small evidence logs:

 ```txt
 failure: